birdwyx/phpgo/README.md

 ```
 The code above creates 3 go routines, which run in parallel getting the user basic information, order information and browsing history from redis, databases, and a microservice running http interface; the Scheduler::join() schedules and wait all the 3 go routines to finish running; then the code send back the consolidated result to the broswer

-As we all know, in the typical php script the above 3 operations have to be exectued in sequence,
+As we all know, due to the synchronized nature of php, in a php script all operations have to be exectued in sequence, in an API gateway that has a lot of interactions with other conter-parts, the total amount of execution time of a script can easily become unacceptable.
+By using phpgo, the amount of total execution time can reduce to the time of a single operation(given the operations are independent and can be executed in parallel)

 # 3. Go Live